ttulka/chickenfoot/README.md

 ⠿
 ```

-Except the begin command, dots in the second column indicates the
+Except for the begin command, dots in the second column indicate the
  operation:

 | Col | Rows | Operation             | Precedence | Examples |